Truth In Savings Disclosure

 - Credit Union Examination.
 We may disregard information on any draft or check, other than the signature of the drawer, the amount and any magnetic encoding.
 You agree we do not fail to exercise ordinary care in paying an item solely because our procedures do not provide for sight examination of items.

 8. Rate Information.

-The Dividend Rate and Annual Percentage Yield (APY) on your accounts are set forth on the Denver Community Rate Sheet.
-The Annual Percentage Yield is a percentage rate that reflects the total amount of dividends to be paid on an account based on the dividend rate and frequency of compounding for an annual period.
-The Dividend Rate and Annual Percentage Yield may change without notice as determined by the Denver Community Board of Directors.
-For share certificates and IRA share certificates, the dividend rate and ANNUAL PERCENTAGE YIELD (APY) are fixed and will be in effect for the term of the account.
-The ANNUAL PERCENTAGE YIELD is based on an assumption that dividends will remain on deposit until maturity.
+The Dividend Rate, Interest Rate, and Annual Percentage Yield (APY) on your accounts are set forth on the Denver Community Rate Sheet.
+The Annual Percentage Yield is a percentage rate that reflects the total amount of dividends/interest to be paid on an account based on the dividend/interest rate and frequency of compounding for an annual period.
+The Dividend Rate, Interest Rate, and Annual Percentage Yield may change without notice as determined by the Denver Community Board of Directors.
+For share certificates and IRA share certificates, the interest rate and ANNUAL PERCENTAGE YIELD (APY) are fixed and will be in effect for the term of the account.
+The ANNUAL PERCENTAGE YIELD is based on an assumption that interest will remain on deposit until maturity.
 A withdrawal will reduce earnings.